miloszmisiek/ci_p1_ecocity/README.md

 - As a user, I want to know what the purpose of the website is as I open it.
 - As a user, I want to access content in a very few clicks.
 - As a user, I want to know what source was used to present data.
-- As a user, I want to see have visual representation of climate change data.
+- As a user, I want to have visual representation of climate change data.
 - As a user, I want to know what causes developing climate change.
 - As a user, I want to know what steps I can take to help the environment.
 - As a user, I want to have the option to contact creator for more information required.